jnsjknn/nettikamu/README.md

 #### TODO

+**Technical**

 - Refactor cluttered components
 - Move all inline styling to css files
+- Migrate to Next.js server side rendering

+**New features**

 - Allow users to post about updates they'd like to see
 - Create a voting system for posts
 - Create a layout for desktops
-- Migrate to Next.js server side rendering
+- Allow users edit posts

 ## Donations

 Due to Finnish laws, donations are not allowed.
-If you want to support the development of this app, you can buy a written greeting from the creator of this project for a price of 5€ (US $6):
+If you want to support the development of this app, you can buy a written greeting from the creator of this project for a price of 5€ (US \$6):

 1. Send the payment for the greeting via [PayPal](https://paypal.me/jnsjknn).
 2. Send the receipt to joonas@joonasjokinen.fi and you will receive your greeting within a week.